-8 Loss per share
+7 Loss per share

-The calculations of loss per ordinary share are based on a weighted average of 51,112,581 (2009: 51,112,581) ordinary shares in issue during the year.
+The calculation of loss per ordinary share is based on a weighted average 51,112,581 (2011: 51,112,581) ordinary shares in issue during the year.
 The share options are anti-dilutive due to the loss in the year, and have therefore been excluded.

-The loss per share from total Inditherm Group attributable to equity holders of the Company is based on the total deficit for the year attributable to equity holders of £488k (2009: £1,082k).
+The loss per share for the total Inditherm Group attributable to owners of the parent company is based on the loss for the year attributable to owners of the parent company of £164k (2011:£108k).